6.3 Immediate and Ongoing Needs

 Test Your Knowledge

-A stable client reports cravings, transportation barriers, and need for recovery support.
+A stable client in week three reports cravings, a transportation barrier to group, and a wish for more recovery support.
 These are best understood as what?

 A